 Unfortunately not, and there’s no specific scheme in place to help limited company directors.
 However it is possible to furlough yourself, but you can only do this for the income you receive under Pay As You Earn (HMRC’s system to collect income tax and National Insurance from employment) and not income you receive from dividends.
 Whilst you will still be able to complete your statutory directors duties to the minimal extent required, you won’t be able to work for your company if you do this.

-You can borrow between £2,000 and 25% of your turnover, up to a cap of £50,000.
+You can borrow between £2,000 and 25% of your annual turnover, up to a cap of £50,000.
 This will have to be paid back, but no fees or interest is charged in the first year and you don’t have to make any repayments in the first year either.
-After the first year ends, interest is charged at 2.5% annually and loans must be repaid within six years of taking the loan.
+After the first year ends, interest is charged at 2.5% annually and loans must be repaid within 10 years of taking the loan.
 If you want to pay back what you owe early, you can do this at any point without paying a fee.
+Under new measures announced on 24 September, you can take a payment holiday, or temporarily switch to making repayments on an interest-only basis if you’re finding it difficult to repay what you owe.
+If you need a bounce back loan, the deadline to apply for one has been extended from 4 November to 30 November.
 You can find out more about bounce back loans and how to apply here.